 There are slightly fewer calories in maple syrup than equivalent volumes of other sugars, and these are absorbed slightly more slowly.
 This may be advantageous for the athlete especially when it’s combined (for example in a home-made energy bar) with other quickly absorbed sugars.
 It appears that one of Quebec’s most loved natural product, maple syrup, is set to take off as manufacturers of sport nutrition products strive to find the next best ingredient to offer their customers.
 Just remember, you can very easily use Canadian maple syrup at home to make your favourite natural energy gel or even sports drink.

 630 ml water, 30 ml fruit juice, 60 ml maple syrup, 30 ml lemon juice, 1/4 tsp salt:

 Mix all ingredients until salt is dissolved.
 Keep refrigerated for up to 2 weeks.
 Drink ad enjoy!

-xact NUTRITION will previewed a beta version of their soon-to-launch FRUIT2 maple energy fruit bar at Montreal’s salon du vélo, the Montreal Bike Show, February 2016. xact NUTRITION tea-boy and chief bottle washer, Lawrence Colsell, said that xact nutrition will make FRUIT2 maple available via your local specialty run, bike or outdoor store in May 2016.
+XACT will previewed a beta version of their soon-to-launch FRUIT2 maple energy fruit bar at Montreal’s salon du vélo, the Montreal Bike Show, February 2016.
+XACT tea-boy and chief bottle washer, Lawrence Colsell, said that XACT will make FRUIT2 maple available via your local specialty run, bike or outdoor store in May 2016.